a novel, by Philippe Sollers

 ISBN 978-0-9931955-0-1.
 Paperback.
 172pp.
 Publication date: May 2015.
 Equus Press: London.

-Philippe Sollers’ groundbreaking 1973 novel H was inspired by the May 1968 Paris student/worker uprising, and, in its own right, performs a revolt against much that’s been (and still is) taken for granted in the belles lettres.
+Inspired by the May 1968 Paris student/worker uprising, Philippe Sollers’ groundbreaking 1973 novel H performs its own revolt against much of what’s been (& still is) taken for granted at the institute of Literature.

-H (translated by Veronika Stankovianska & David Vichnar) is the first English-language translation of this influential experimental text.
+This Equus edition, translated by Veronika Stankovianska & David Vichnar, is the first English-language translation of this influential experimental text.

 “Supporting Roland Barthes’s assertion in his 1967 essay “The Death of the Author,” […] H disassociates itself from its author and effortlessly reinvents itself with every new reading.
 Experimental in all senses of the term, it confidently ignores traditional formal and intellectual expectations, taking us out of our comfort zones and showing us a new way of contemplating literature’s merits and purpose.”
 Madelaine Culver, “Experimental Literature Today”